kwodzicki/video_utils/README.md

 #### Installing API keys

-After you have generate your own API keys, there are two ways to install them.
+After you have generated your own API keys, there are two ways to install them.

 ##### Method 1 - api_keys.py file

 This method requires you to create a file named `api_keys.py` in the directory where the `video_utils` package installed.
-If this does not make sense, Method 2 to may be the way to go.
+If this does not make sense, Method 2 may be the way to go.

 After this file is created, you can add your API keys to it.
-Note that if you only registered for one API key, you should only placed that one in the file.
+Note that if you only registered for one API key, you should only place that one in the file.

     tvdb = 'YOUR_TVDb_KEY_HERE'
     tmdb = 'YOUR_TMDb_KEY_HERE'